It's Competition Time!

 There will also be an opportunity to enter into our competition and stand a chance to win one of the following prizes: a signed cookbook by Atul Kochhar, a dining experience at Kutir from Rohit Ghai, and a dining experience Tamarind Restaurant from Karunesh Khanna.

-Welcome to the second round of our Indian Summer Recipe and Competition series!
+Introducing the third, and FINAL, round of our Indian Summer Recipe and Competition series!

-Look out for these amazing recipes from Chef Rohit Ghai, of Kutir in Chelsea.
-See our Indian Summer Recipes page for all recipes from Atul and Rohit.
+Look out for these amazing recipes from Chef Karunesh Khanna, of Tamarind in Mayfair.
+See our Indian Summer Recipes page for all recipes from Atul, Rohit and Karunesh.

 Fill in your details and enter your answer to the following question in the message section below to enter the competition!

 The chefs delicious recipes will be posted on our Indian Summer page in our Butcher's Journal.

 You can look forward to many different types of curries and other traditional Indian dishes.
 New recipes will be released each week!

 Head to our Indian Summer recipes page to check them out by clicking here...

 Atul Kochhar is one of the world’s top Indian Chefs and Restauranteurs.
 He was the first chef in the UK to be awarded a Michelin Star for Indian cuisine at Tamarind.
 He sailed world famous Benares restaurant into Michelin star status and is currently the Executive Chef of Indian fine-dining restaurant, Kanishka, based in Mayfair, London, he is bringing a whole new style of Indian cooking to the city, introducing the flavours of the region of North East India’s ‘Seven Sister States’.